 And what about the type of pasta?
 Well, you can really use whatever you prefer.
-I love long pasta but among the short types I like casarecce a lot.
-The sauce combines perfect with this pasta and besides it’s original from Sicily!
+I love long pasta but among the short types, I like casarecce a lot.
+The sauce combines perfectly with this pasta and besides, it’s original from Sicily!

 INGREDIENTS for 2 people

 180 gr (2 cups) casarecce pasta

 250 gr vine tomatoes, ripe (about 4-5 medium tomatoes)

 150 gr (⅖ cups) ricotta

 100 ml (½ cup) extra virgin olive oil

 50 gr (⅜ cups) pine nuts